Characterizations of infinite circle patterns and convex polyhedra in hyperbolic 3-space

 From Theorem \ref{RCPTHP} again, there exists a THP $P_2$ corresponding to $\pac_2$.
 Moreover, the two infinite THPs $P_1$ and $P_2$ share the same combinatorial structure and corresponding dihedral angles.
-However, $P_1$ and $P_2$ are not isometric since $\mathcal{P}_1$ and $\mathcal{P}_2$ are not conformal equivalent (as long as $\Omega$ is not a disk).
+However, $P_1$ and $P_2$ are not isometric since $\mathcal{P}_1$ and $\mathcal{P}_2$ are not Möbius equivalent (as long as $\Omega$ is not a disk).
 This indicates that rigidity phenomena generally do not occur in infinite THPs, which is in sharp contrast to the case of finite polyhedra.
 In addition, the above construction process also indicates that for infinite THPs with non-circular Jordan curve boundary, according to the Uniformization Theorem \ref{uniformization}, they can generally be understood by selecting a hyperbolic THP as their representative (having the same combinatorial structure and dihedral angle structure).

 Huabin Ge, hbge@ruc.edu.cn\\ \emph{School of Mathematics, Renmin University of China, Beijing 100872, P. R. China.}\\[-8pt]

 Longsong Jia, jialongsong@stu.pku.edu.cn\\ \emph{School of Mathematical Sciences, Peking University, Beijing, 100871, P. R. China.}\\[-8pt]